Spoke Dispatch Route Planner: Review and Alternatives

 - Barcode scanning: Enables drivers to scan barcodes or QR codes for proof of delivery.

-When it comes to drawbacks, Optimoroute shares many of the same problems as Circuit and Onfleet:
+When it comes to drawbacks, Optimoroute shares many of the same problems as Spoke Dispatch and Onfleet:

 - Route quality is lackluster, with lots of spaghetti routes.